 The vocational education services market in China is fragmented, rapidly evolving and highly competitive.
-We face competition for student enrollment from existing large online and offline providers of vocational education services, as well as smaller regional vocational education services providers in China.
-We may also face competition from providers that offer specialized programs targeting certain markets such as IT and accounting.
-In the future, we may also face competition from new entrants into the Chinese vocational education market.
+The VIE and our subsidiaries face competition for student enrollment from existing large online and offline providers of vocational education services, as well as smaller regional vocational education services providers in China.
+They may also face competition from providers that offer specialized programs targeting certain markets such as IT and accounting.
+They may also face competition from free resources provided by some education platforms and national smart education platforms.
+In the future, they may also face competition from new entrants into the Chinese vocational education market.

-We believe that the principal competitive factors in our markets include the following:
+We believe that the principal competitive factors in the markets include the following:

-- scope and quality of course offerings and services; - · ability to independently operate our own cloud platform that integrates a wide range of online resources; - · access to experienced teachers through strategic partnership; and - ability to align course offerings and services to specific needs of students.
+- scope and quality of course offerings and services; - ability to independently operate the cloud platform that integrates a wide range of online resources; - · access to experienced teachers through strategic partnership; and - ability to align course offerings and services with specific needs of students.

-We believe that we are well-positioned to effectively compete in markets in which we operate on the basis of our innovative education platform, broad scope of course offering, expertise in vocational training and experienced management team.
-However, some of our current or future competitors may have longer operating histories, greater brand recognition, or greater financial, technical or marketing resources than we do.
-For a discussion of risks relating to competition, see "Risk Factors- Risks Related to Our Business and Industry- If we fail to develop and introduce new courses in anticipation of market demand in a timely and cost-effective manner, our competitive position and ability to generate revenues may be materially and adversely affected."
+We believe that the VIE and our subsidiaries are well-positioned to effectively compete in markets in which they respectively operate on the basis of the innovative education platform, broad scope of course offerings, expertise in vocational training and experienced management team.
+However, some of their current or future competitors may have longer operating histories, greater brand recognition, or greater financial, technical or marketing resources than they do.
+For a discussion of risks relating to competition, see "Item 3.
+Key Information-D. Risk Factors-Risks Related to the Business and Industry-If the VIE and our subsidiaries fail to develop and introduce new courses in anticipation of market demand in a timely and cost-effective manner, the competitive position and ability to generate revenue may be materially and adversely affected."